Wedding surfaces of your choice, Brush basin or container for water, Paper towels, Foam plate, Fine grit sandpaper, Stencil tape

 2. Basecoat wood surfaces, allow to dry, sand smooth and reapply base color.
 If desired, apply a complimentary color along the routed edge of the wood plaques.

-3. Position large paper stencil on project surface where desired; secure in place using stencil tape.
+3. Position large stencil on project surface where desired; secure in place using stencil tape.

 1. Fabric Surfaces – Squeeze a small amount of paint onto a foam plate or palette.

-2. Mix two parts paint with one part Martha Stewart Fabric Medium.
+2. Mix two parts paint with one part FolkArt Textile Medium.
 Using the fabric medium when painting on fabric will help to keep the decorated fabric soft when dry.